Killian1UP/Alx_DjangoLearnLab/advanced-api-project/README.md

 DeleteView:
 is configured to remove a book in our API and you can do so by using this url http://127.0.0.1:8000/api/books/id/delete/.
 For permissions i used IsAuthenticated to allow authenticated users to remove a book.

+1. Filtering
+Filtering enables users to retrieve books based on specific field values.

+Implementation
+Configured filterset_fields to support filtering by:
+title: Filter books by their title.
+author__name: Filter books by the author's name.
+publication_year: Filter books by the year of publication.
+Used DjangoFilterBackend to enable filtering.

+2. Searching
+Searching allows users to search across multiple fields in the book list.

+Implementation
+Configured search_fields to support searching by: title author__name
+Used SearchFilter to enable search functionality.

+3. Ordering
+Ordering enables users to sort the book list by specific fields.

+Implementation
+Configured ordering_fields to support ordering by: title publication_year
+Used OrderingFilter to enable ordering functionality.